Michael Böllner

 Michael Böllner (born 14 September 1958) is a German tax accountant and former child actor known for playing Augustus Gloop in the 1971 film Willy Wonka & the Chocolate Factory.

 Life and career

 Born and raised in Munich, West Germany, Böllner was cast for the role of Augustus Gloop in Willy Wonka & the Chocolate Factory, with much of the film being shot in his hometown.
-Being the only German among the five main child actors, he spoke little English during the film's production.
+Being the only German among the five main child actors, he knew little English during the film's production.
 Following the completion of Willy Wonka, Böllner had a few minor roles on German television, but his father prioritized education over his acting career.
 Consequently, Böllner gave up acting and became a tax accountant in Munich.
 By 2005, he had married and divorced.